 Tricks, Tricks, Tricks

 That’s when Tricks caught her attention.
-A CGC plus five tricks earns an AKC Novice title.
-With no experience at teaching dog tricks, she picked five from the Novice list and began practicing.
+A CGC title plus five tricks earns an AKC Novice title.
+With no experience in teaching dog tricks, she picked five from the Novice list and began practicing.
 “While I had never done anything like this before, I had an exceptional partner.
 Bing!
 Bang!
 Boom!
 Five tricks done and paperwork signed,” she says.

 They were on a roll and within months they earned Intermediate and Advanced Trick titles.

-In September 2019, the entertaining duo was asked to visit a nursing home in Tallmadge, Ohio, to participate in a “Memory Day” for a 100-year-old resident who had raised Poodles years earlier.
+In September 2019, the entertaining duo visited a nursing home in Tallmadge, Ohio, to participate in a “Memory Day” for a 100-year-old resident who had raised Poodles years earlier.
 Eli performed several tricks for the residents and then charmed his way around the room.
 “When I saw what joy he brought to everyone, I decided to explore Therapy Dog certification.
 When our club offered a Therapy Dog preparation class and evaluation, we enrolled and were certified by Therapy Dog International four months later.”

+What’s ahead?
 Gelesh plans to continue Therapy Dog visits with Eli and will embark on an entirely new pursuit this year – Obedience.

 The two are practicing at the Akron All-Breed Training Club in preparation for their first outing in May.
 “He’s very connected to me in the preparation classes and is showing good leash work and turns.
 It’s very encouraging.
 Even some of the seasoned handlers comment on how much they enjoy watching him work for me.
 This new adventure should be rewarding for both of us.”